TIBCOSoftware/snappydata/docs/howto/connect_oss_vis_client_tools.md

 <a id= dbvis> </a>
 ## DbVisualizer
-DbVisualizer is a universal database tool that can be used to access databases.
-You can access SnappyData from DbVisualizer when you create a database connection using a database driver.
+DbVisualizer is a universal database tool for developers, DBAs and analysts to access databases.
+You can access TIBCO ComputeDB from DbVisualizer when you create a database connection using a database driver.

 To access SnappyData from DbVisualizer, do the following: